Health & Wellness

 Learning about the disease

 Renee first learned that she had Lupus the summer going into her junior year at Howard University.
 She was excited to be going back to the school of her dreams.
-Although the painful wart-like spots on her hands and the beginning of hair foliage did strike her funny, Renee never contributed these ailments to a devastating disease that almost took her life at the tender age of twenty.
+Although the painful wart-like spots on her hands and the beginning of hair foliage did strike her funny, Renee never contributed these ailments to a devastating disease.

 She explained to a Dr. Alexander, that since age 10, she had been seeing a dermatologist for her skin problem and have been going through a series of treatments to alleviate the problem.
 After listening to her story and examining Renee’s face, the doctor decided to take a “diagnostic guess” on her problem.
 He said “Ms. Logan, I think what you may have is called Lupus, but let me check.”
 He searched through a book.
 “Yes, I was right, you have Lupus.”

 The impression that Renee got from his tone of voice and attitude was that she was supposed to give him a ‘star for the day for guessing one right’.
-But he never explained to her what Lupus was, and she was still under the impression that it was a skin disorder.
-She asked him about the possibility of derm abrasion, a process that removes the top layers of skin, but he advised her against it, due to the uniqueness and delicacy of Black skin, and the possible development of keloids.
+But he never explained to her what Lupus was.
+She was still under the impression that it was a skin disorder.
+She asked him about the possibility of derm abrasion, a process that removes the top layers of skin.
+He advised her against it, due to the uniqueness and delicacy of Black skin, and the possible development of keloids.

 Although he did advise her to use sample medicated ointments for her scalp and any upcoming rashes that may appear on her face, and to return in two weeks, he should have advised her on the severity of Lupus and exactly what it was.